TENS stands for Transcutaneous Electrical Nerve Stimulation.

-At low frequency settings, TENS also causes a release of endorphins, the body's natural morphine-like substances, which relaxes and relieves your pain.
+At low-frequency settings, TENS also causes a release of endorphins, the body's natural painkillers, which relaxes and relieves your pain.

 In Endorphin Release mode, the relief builds up over as much as 40 minutes, and can last for up to 4 hours after the unit is turned off.

 Most people will achieve a reduction in pain.
 Some find that their pain goes away completely while they are using TENS.
 Some users only feel better after repeated use, and over a long time period.